meese-os/meeseOS-manual/src/guide/cli/README.md

 # CLI guide

-OS.js comes with a Node CLI utility that provides commands to manage your installation.
+MeeseOS comes with a Node CLI utility that provides commands to manage your installation.

 ## Commands